KrishnaMohanReddyMukkara/Data-Mining-Final-Project/Breast-cancer-diagnosis-using-Machine-Learning-master/Breast-cancer-diagnosis-using-Machine-Learning-master/Breast-cancer-diagnosis-using-Machine-Learning-master/README.md

 # Breast-cancer-diagnosis-using-Data Mining Models
-Machine learning is widely used in bio informatics and particularly in breast cancer diagnosis.
+Data Mining models are  widely used in bio informatics and particularly in breast cancer diagnosis.
 In this project, we have used certain classification methods such as K-nearest neighbors (K-NN) and Support Vector Machine (SVM) which is a supervised learning method to detect breast cancer.
 Cancer diagnosis is one of the most studied problems in the medical domain.
 Several researchers have focused in order to improve performance and achieved to obtain satisfactory results.